Football clubs in Spain – Region by region

 Canary Islands

 Known primarily as a winter sun holiday destination by those who don’t live there, many might be surprised by just how high football passions run in the Canary Islands.
 Las Palmas and Tenerife, the two biggest clubs, have a fierce rivalry and the islands have produced a whole host of talented footballers through the years, with more recent examples being David Silva, Pedro and Juan Carlos Valeron, as well as current Barcelona star Pedri.
-Both clubs were relegated in the 2024/25 season though, so they’ll start the new campaign a level lower down.

 The Canarian clubs

-Segunda: Las Palmas
+Segunda: Las Palmas, Tenerife

 Canary Islands football guide